 For some patients, CBT in combination with a pharmacologic agent, administered over six to eight weeks, is an effective strategy.
-The primary pharmacologic option for patients with chronic insomnia disorders is the administration of sedativehypnotic drugs at night (e.g., eszopiclone, ramelteon, triazolam, zaleplon, zolpidem).
-However, long-term treatment with sedative-hypnotics is associated with a high incidence of adverse effects, including cognitive impairment, constipation, dizziness, headache, heartburn, the development of parasomnias (e.g., sleepwalking, sleep driving), and reduced respiratory drive [50].
-If used, the lowest effective dose is recommended to reduce the incidence of these effects [50].
+The primary pharmacologic option for patients with chronic insomnia disorders is a sedative-hypnotic drug (e.g., eszopiclone, ramelteon, triazolam, zaleplon, zolpidem) or a mildly sedating antidepressant (e.g., doxepin) administered before bedtime.
+However, long-term treatment with sedative-hypnotics is associated with a high rate of adverse effects, including cognitive impairment, constipation, dizziness, headache, heartburn, the development of parasomnias (e.g., sleepwalking, sleep driving), and reduced respiratory drive [50].
+When used, the lowest effective dose is recommended to reduce the likelihood of adverse effects [50].
 Additionally, AASM guidelines for the pharmacologic treatment of chronic insomnia in adults provide "weak" recommendations for the agents reviewed.
 AASM emphasizes that this grade does not indicate that the agents are ineffective but rather reflects a "lower degree of certainty in the outcome and appropriateness of the patient-care strategy for all patients" [56].
 Patients should be cautioned not to combine these medications with alcohol or other central nervous system (CNS) depressants, as their combination can cause increased liver toxicity and drastically reduced cognitive and psychomotor functioning [57].
+Strategies that employ prescription medication are considered second-line treatment for insomnia disorder and should be used on a timelimited basis when CBT is either unsuccessful or unavailable [136].

 Different sedative-hypnotics are indicated for various sleep difficulties.
 Zaleplon is fast acting, but has a short half-life; this drug may be best for patients who experience night awakenings with difficulty returning to sleep [58].
 Zolpidem has a rapid onset and short-half life as well; patients with difficulty falling asleep may benefit from this drug.
-A controlledrelease version is also available.
+A controlled-release version is also available.
 Eszopiclone has a slow onset and long duration of action and is indicated for patients with difficulty staying asleep and with perception of poor sleep quality [57].